MinhajulMU/relacode/readme.md

 php artisan serve
 ```

 You're ready to go!
-[Visit Ping CRM](http://127.0.0.1:8000/) in your browser, and login with:
+[Visit Relacode](http://127.0.0.1:8000/) in your browser, and login with:

-- **Username:** johndoe@example.com
+- **Username:** admin@admin.com
 - **Password:** secret

-## Running tests

-To run the Ping CRM tests, run:
+## Run CRUD Generator

+To run crud generator, run this in your terminal:

 ```
-phpunit
+php artisan modules:make [table_name]
 ```

+Command will generate basic crud code, crud uses privileged permissions for each user and primary key settings using uuid

 ## Credits

-- Original work by Jonathan Reinink (@reinink) and contributors
+- Original work by Landish PingCRM React
-- Port to Ruby on Rails by Georg Ledermann (@ledermann)
-- Port to React by Lado Lomidze (@landish)
+- Free Theme by ThemeKita
+- Code Generator Inspiration By Bardiz12